 Fifth, the heart of a church's budget is to relieve needs.
 Churches spend money on a lot of things that are not obligatory for the work of the ministry.
 I think it's fair to say that there are two line-items ordinarily emphasized by the Bible.
 The first are relief funds for the poor (see Acts 2:45, 4:34, Romans 15:26, 2 Corinthians 9:9, and Ephesians 4:28).
 As God's own riches are measured in his mercies (see Ephesians 2:4) it's the peculiar glory of the church to use its wealth to show mercy to those who are in need – especially to those who belong to the household of faith (Galatians 6:10).
 The second line-item is compensation for those who labor in preaching and teaching.
 Uncomfortable as this often is for pastors (I've never met a pastor for whom it isn't), Paul felt no hesitation writing: “The Lord commanded that those who proclaim the gospel should get their living by the gospel” (1 Corinthians 9:14, see also 1 Timothy 5:17-18).
 Obviously, this doesn't mean churches can't spend money elsewhere but perhaps it shows where our budgeted priorities ought to be.

 Sixth, budgets express a congregation's willing commitment.
 In the early church the money was laid at the Apostles' feet (Acts 4:35).
 When the daily distribution grew too burdensome the Apostles delegated that distribution to those chosen to serve (Acts 6:1-6).
-I understand the principle often drawn from this with elders having oversight even of the money and the deacons being entrusted with its distribution.
+The principle that is often drawn from this is that the elders have oversight even of the money and resources, and the deacons are entrusted with its distribution.
 But I don't think we should overlook the pivotal role of the congregation who are the ones who freely give of their money.
-It seems wise to let congregations approve budgets and when they do to be aware that they are assuming to themselves the responsibility of fulfilling the obligations of the budget.
+It seems wise to let congregations approve budgets, and when they do to be aware that they are assuming to themselves the responsibility of fulfilling the obligations of the budget.

 Finally, bountiful giving results in bountiful reaping.
 Again, Paul writes: “The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully” (2 Corinthians 9:6).
 That harvest, however, isn't measured in terms of material prosperity but in righteousness, generosity, and thanksgiving to God (2 Corinthians 9:10-13).
 As congregations look at their budget it's easy to be overwhelmed by the sum total.
 But every dollar that appears there, is a dollar that can glorify God.
 No wonder the Lord Jesus said: “It is more blessed to give than to receive” (Acts 20:35).